jockesv/MapPiloteGeopackageHelper/README.md

 * Streams features back with filtering and paging
 * Modern async patterns with cancellation support
 * Schema inspection and validation
+* Optional WAL mode for improved concurrency and performance

 ## Getting Started